Guardians rally for 3 in 9th, send A's to 10th straight loss - NewsBreak

 Guardians rally for 3 in 9th, send A's to 10th straight loss

-CLEVELAND — (AP) — José Ramírez doubled twice, then homered to begin a three-run rally in the bottom of the ninth inning as the Cleveland Guardians sent Oakland to its 10th straight loss, beating the Athletics 3-2 on Friday night.
+CLEVELAND (AP) -- José Ramírez doubled twice, then homered to begin a three-run rally in the bottom of the ninth inning as the Cleveland Guardians sent Oakland to its 10th straight loss, beating the Athletics 3-2 Friday night.

-The A’s are stuck in their first double-digit skid since 2011 and have been outscored 60-20 during the streak.
+The A's are struck in their first double-digit skid since 2011 and have outscored 60-20 during the streak.
 Oakland has the worst record in the American League at 20-40 and has not won since May 29 against Texas.

-“Every time you think you’re going to get a break, they generally don’t go your way,” A’s manager Mark Kotsay said.
-“It’s never easy getting out of these situations.
-You have to earn them yourself.”

-Oakland right-hander Paul Blackburn pitched eight shutout innings in the longest outing of his career, allowing four hits and striking out three to lower his road ERA to 0.93.
+Oakland starter Paul Blackburn pitched eight shutout innings in the longest outing of his career, allowing four hits and striking out three.

-Converted outfielder Anthony Gose (2-0) struck out two of the three batters he faced in the ninth.
-Cleveland starter Triston McKenzie worked six innings, allowing solo homers by Seth Brown and Sean Murphy.
+Ramírez, who leads the majors with 56 RBIs, was the only baserunner to get past second until the ninth for the young Guardians, who have won nine of 11 and moved two games above .500.

 Brown homered in the first and Murphy went deep in the second.
-The A's have 37 home runs -- the second fewest in baseball -- and only managed five hits to drop their league-low batting average to .209.
+Oakland has 37 home runs -- the second fewest in baseball -- and only managed five hits to drop its league-low batting average to .209.

-“That’s a good team and they’re hot right now,” Blackburn said.
-“Times like this are tough for anybody, but you try to come in every day with a clear mind and not look at any streak.”

 DOWNWARD SPIRAL